zwilsoncc/docs/README.md

 The ZEIT Now documentation is an open source project released under the [MIT License](https://github.com/zeit/docs/blob/master/LICENSE.md).

+The ZEIT Now documentation uses the emojis from [Twemoji](https://twemoji.twitter.com).
+Copyright 2020 Twitter, Inc and other contributors.
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0).

 ## Get In Touch

 If you have any questions that are not covered by raising an issue then please get in touch with us by emailing support@zeit.co.
 There you will find both members of the community and staff who are happy to help answer questions on anything ZEIT related.